valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 ## Griffin vs Dragon
 Modern versions of AID Griffin and Dragon are both GPT-3.
-A lot of forums are full of misinformation on this and the author still isn't sure about the full story behind this.
+Many forums still spread misinformation.
+This has been confirmed by the devs.
 That being said there are different sizes of GPT-3.
 Griffin uses a subset of GPT-3 that is closer to the original 1.542 billion parameters used by the GPT-2.
 The full-sized GPT-3 that Dragon is based on has a whopping 175 billion parameters.
 This shows in the quality, consistency and most importantly *forgiveness* of the output.
 While Dragon loves details at least as much as Griffin does it'll be able to produce higher quality prose with less effort from the user.
 This shows especially in how differently it responds to WI you feed it.
 Some precursory research has been made into this - you can get roughly similar WI results on both models, but Griffin has quirks you have to keep in mind.
 These affect what kind of WI you write and will be discussed in the following sections.
 An interesting thing to mention here - Your first prompt and the response to it by the AI are relatively unimportant as they are generated in *GPT-2*.
 Detailed WI is more important as the AI starts outputting quality content.
 With AID you should focus building on success or an interesting response to your input.
 Also if you are experimenting with new WI formats, keywords and categories, you might want to do the experimentation after 2 regular outputs from AID.
 Just make sure the writing is consistently high quality and the AI output should reward you for it.

 ## On certain characters
 Functionalities of certain characters have been found and described thanks to the development of `world info formats` but it's useful to discuss these beforehand.
 Their functionality can be somewhat verified through the GPT-2 tokenizer Colab.
 Some characters connect.
-The most important of these is -. `hair-color` or `red-color` are words that gets better results for colorization than any other method. `somecolor-hue` doesn't work well.
+The most important of these is -. `hair-color` or `red-color` are words that gets better results for colorization than other methods (changed as of December, use redcolor or redhue instead). `somecolor-hue` doesn't work as well.
 Other characters have been tried for connecting words, but few show as much power.
 AID recognizes many separators.
 Letters , '' "" ; / | all separate words and concepts in rough degree of power.
 You would want to separate members of a list with , like in common grammar, but ; might be better for separating categories. () {} [] <> : are connectors.
 You can put lists inside all of them or use : to create a logical implication.
 For example it might be preferred to do a list like `MENTAL:[happy, go-lucky, energetic];` and define logical connections like AGE(25y) or sword(polished) the AI usually recognizes that the thing you're describing is 25 years old or that the sword is polished.
 Enclosures can be interchanged, but these are two commonly seen and powerful methods.
 ALL OF THE ABOVE IS RELATIVE AND CAN BE CHANGED IF YOU TRAIN YOUR STORY BY USING THESE CHARACTERS DIFFERENTLY IN YOUR WI